atiaisaac/Nose-Mask-Checker/README.md

 3. face detection with opencv and dnn - a folder that contains the caffe model and weights for face detection
 4. nose_mask.tflite the optimized tensorflowlite buffer file optimized to run on a number of edge cpu's.

+Documentation of the entire design and hardware process can be found in my hackster account (visit https://hackster.io/Atia/nose-mask-checker)

 # Note